Jinshari Vol.49

 'Supporting Children's First Trip to an Art Museum' - School Trip Support .

-I was initially worried that third-graders might not find bonsai interesting, but they were so gripped by the bonsai that the security guard said, "the brim of their hats looks like it's going to hit the bonsai"!
+I was initially worried that third-graders might not find bonsai interesting, but they were so gripped by the bonsai that the security guard said, "The brim of their hats looks like it's going to hit the bonsai"!

 I imagined that the bonsai were a bit shy at being surrounded and having their pictures taken, such as with the very popular Todoroki Ezo spruce, which is 1000 years old, and the Japanese juniper Hokusai.
-They were enthralled by the bright red leaves of the ivy bonsai in autumn and the fuchsias which browned under the winter sky.
-The children didn’t miss any of the bonsais that seem to be standing there casually, but in fact have been selected and are well cared for.
+They were enthralled by the bright red leaves of the ivy bonsai in autumn and the fuchsias that browned under the winter sky.
+The children didn’t miss any of the bonsais that seem to be standing there casually, but in fact, have been selected and are well cared for.

 Museum Supporter - Nozomi Kozabayashi